remkohdev/kafka101/Lab03/README.md

 * `kafka` to publish, subscribe, store, and process streams of records.
 * `kafka-streams` to build stream processing applications with Apache Kafka Streams.

+If you have the Spring Boot CLI already installed, skip to the "Create a Spring App" section.

-* Install the Spring Boot CLI,
+* On Mac, install the Spring Boot CLI using Homebrew,

 	```console
 	$ brew tap pivotal/tap
 	$ brew install springboot
 	```

+## Create a Spring App

 * Create a new Spring Boot application with dependencies for web, data-rest, kafka, and kafka-streams.